Caitlin Dillaway, LCSW

 Caitlin Dillaway is a Licensed Clinical Social Worker (LCSW) who works with children, adolescents, adults, and families using a wide variety of evidence-based approaches which are tailored to fit the unique needs of each client.
-Caitlin has extensive experience working with both children and adults with ADHD and those suffering from anxiety, bereavement and grief, behavioral issues, depression, mood disorders, personality disorders, phobias, posttraumatic stress disorder (PTSD).
+Caitlin has extensive experience working with both children and adults with anxiety, bereavement and grief, behavioral issues, depression, mood disorders, personality disorders, phobias, and posttraumatic stress disorder (PTSD).
 Additionally, Caitlin has gone through extensive training to develop her expertise in working with perinatal mood and anxiety disorders.

 Caitlin graduated with a bachelor’s degree in visual arts and a minor in psychology from Fordham University in 2006 before later going on to obtain her master’s degree from Rutgers Graduate School of Social Work in 2011.
 Prior to joining the Center for Anxiety and Behavior Management, Caitlin worked as a psychotherapist at both the Neurocognitive Institute and The George J. Otlowski Center, an outpatient mental health center, where she treated clients spanning across different age ranges, cultural backgrounds, and mental health issues.
 She completed training in childhood complex trauma through Dorothy B. Hersh Center in 2016.
 She has also completed training in Mindfulness Based Stress Reduction and incorporates mindfulness into her practice wherever possible.